fjb2020/PiwigoPublish-lrc-plugin/README.md

 ## The following functionality is planned:

+* Support for the X-PIWIGO-API header instead of Authorization when sending API keys - v16.1 and above
 * Import collection/set/image structure from another publish service
     * if remoteIds / URLs are present these will be copied.
 Useful to copy another publish service where a Piwigo host is the target without having to clear the existing Piwigo albums prior to re-publishing.
 * Localisation for different languages

 ## The following functionality is not currently planned:
 * Download images from Piwigo to local drive